 ceiling diagonals (Figure 1).
 Ideally, this should be done with another person’s assistance.
 Now, through the middle of the ceiling, draw two perpendicular lines to divide it into four equal rectangles (Figure 2).

-2. Putting mastic on a tile.
+2. Putting mastic on the tile.

 If you feel it is necessary, add the mastic in a few more places.
 Some extra mastic won’t bother.
 The mastic pieces should be a couple of inches in diameter, and they should have cone-like shapes.
 Don’t spread the mastic so that it is completely flat.
 Each piece of mastic you place on the back of a tile should look like a little hill.
 When you press the tile against the ceiling, the mastic will spread under the tile, making it adhere properly to the surface of the ceiling.